LancerLab/croqtile/README.md

 Once Choreo is built, developers can compile Choreo-C++ programs into various output forms, including:

 - Target source code
-- Target module
+- Target object module
-- Target executable binary
+- Target executable binary/module
 - Target assembly

 The availability of these output forms depends on the target platform's support and limitations.